 Arrive in Reykjavík today and embark your ship.
 Take in the city's breathtaking setting from the deck or from your veranda.
 Our overnight stay here lets you explore the city on your own, or simply relax over your first meal on board at The Restaurant.

 Explore Reykjavík, one of the cleanest and most eco-friendly cities in the world.
 Vikings settled here in 870 AD, and today Reykjavík is home to endless charms, watched over by the majestic Esja mountain range.
 You will see the city's highlights up close, including the charming cathedral.
 And admire the cityscape from the Perlan, a hilltop, glass-domed landmark offering spectacular city views.
 Alternately, you may venture farther afield to take in the country's breathtaking natural beauty, from towering waterfalls and soaring mountains to blue thermal springs.
-You will have time to linger longer in port, as we will be docked here overnight.

 Uncover the natural beauty and history of the Westfjords peninsula in Iceland's most remote, and many say most breathtaking, reaches.
 Explore your port city of ĺsafjördur and the tiny and tranquil enclave of Bolungarvík, one of the nation's oldest fishing villages and home to the Ósvör Maritime Museum.
 Alternately, marvel at the magnificent Dynjandi waterfall, a bridal veil of water cascading down a mountainside, or kayak amid some of Iceland's most picturesque locations.

 Visit Iceland's second largest city and admire its colorful architecture.
-Nicknamed the "Capital of the North," Akureyri prospered during its days as a Danish trading post.
+Nicknamed the 'Capital of the North,' Akureyri prospered during its days as a Danish trading post.
 Visit the city's beloved church to gaze upon the stained-glass window that once adorned England's Coventry Cathedral and admire some of the 2,000 species of blooms at the Public Park and Botanic Garden.

 Walk along streets of colorful wooden homes dating back to the 19th century or explore the surrounding fjord landscape, all overseen by starkly picturesque slopes and the soaring summits of Mounts Bjólfur and Strandartindur.
 The tiny town boasts a thriving scene of local arts and a history dating back to early Viking settlement.
 If you wish, you may follow a tranquil walking path from the town center along the banks of the Fjardará River.